 It is no secret that cybersecurity has mystified many members of the C-suite since the function was introduced.
-With headlines dominated by breaches and hearings of information security shortcomings, as well as Gartner’s prediction that by 2022, 50% of CEOs who lack cybersecurity postures that are defensible to their key stakeholders will be fired following material breach incidents that impact greater than 25% of their customer base, CEOs cannot afford to turn a blind eye to cybersecurity.
+Headlines are dominated by breaches and hearings of information security shortcomings.
+Gartner predicts that by 2022, 50% of CEOs who lack cybersecurity postures that are defensible to their key stakeholders will be fired following material breach incidents that impact greater than 25% of their customer base.
+CEOs cannot afford to turn a blind eye to cybersecurity.

 Here’s the problem: In speaking with hundreds of cybersecurity teams, I am consistently surprised by how many multi-million and even multi-billion dollar companies are running this now critical business function off of spreadsheets.
 Do business leaders see this happening and turn a blind eye, or do they just not know what’s going on?